nbarhamvc/scriptarchive/Azure/readme.md

-Previously shared YML templates have been moved into the 'Archive' sub-directory.
+Note: previously shared YML templates have been moved into the 'Archive' sub-directory.